square/intro-to-d3/z01-web-standards.md

 The standard DOM API is somewhat verbose, so many libraries like jQuery and D3 provide some syntactic sugar, that borrows from CSS notation.

+Here are some examples of accessing the document structure programatically.

 <div class="example-row-3">
   <div class="example">
     {% highlight html %}